Carrie Underwood Jokes About Tying Her Husband Up To Get Through Lockdown

 She then walked through to her pantry – where fans got a very big surprise.

-In the corner of the room was Brad, who was sitting on the floor while tied up with rope and with a piece of duct tape of his mouth.
+In the corner of the room was Brad, who was sitting on the floor tied up with rope and with a piece of duct tape over his mouth.

-“I think I finally figured it out,” the Father of the Bride star then said, adding, “So stay home everybody.
+“I think I finally figured it out,” the Father of the Bride star then said.
+“So stay home everybody.
 Do what you need to do to get through this.”

 The hilarious video has been viewed more than 194,000 times and caught the attention of Carrie, who admitted that she was considering doing the exact same thing.

-Carrie — who recently joined forces with her husband for an important message — took to the comments section to share her approval as she teased that Mike should probably watch out.
+Carrie — who recently joined forces with her husband for an important message regarding the pandemic — took to the comments section to voice her approval as she teased that Mike should probably watch out.

 “I support this…might try it here at my house, idk…” the country superstar commented.

-Carrie’s comment on the clip has received more than 878 likes, while a number of fans also commented on their jokey interaction in reply.
+Carrie’s comment on the clip has received more than 878 likes, while a number of fans also commented on the women’s lighthearted interaction in reply.

 “I feel like every wife in the US is,” one person said with a crying laughing emoji.